Can you send me an application?

 How do you assess candidates for admission?
 What are the most important criteria?
 Is work experience required?

 Work experience can be an important differentiator for you during the admissions process.
 Moreover, it is important as you seek post-MBA employment.
-Although work experience is not an absolute requirement for admission to the two-year MBA and dual degree programs, it helps us distinguish one applicant from another.
+Although work experience is not an absolute requirement for admission to the full-time MBA and dual/joint degree programs, it helps us distinguish one applicant from another.

-Prior work experience, in addition to the transformation process (including both academic and experiential components) undertaken at the Katz School, make an MBA student more desirable in a highly competitive job market.
+Prior work experience, with business knowledge learned and integrated learning experienced undertaken at the Katz School, make an MBA student more desirable in a highly competitive job market.
 Recruiters look for you to connect your past work experience and MBA skill set to the job for which you are applying.

 Will you provide a preliminary assessment of my qualifications?